Table of Contents Show

 Learning to make your own fire starters will save you money and improve your outdoor skillset.

-Take old papers you intend to shred and tie them into a fire-starting log.
+Take old papers (or paper towels) you intend to shred and tie them into a fire-starting log.
 Burning them in the fire assures they’ll be destroyed, so you’ll hit two birds with one stone!

-3. Make a Lantern with Headlamp and Jug of Water
+3. Make a Lantern with a Headlamp and Jug of Water

 Another great camping hack is using a headlamp and a jug of water to make a lantern.
 Shining the light against the jug causes the light to refract off the water in all directions.
 This helps spread the light just like a lantern.

-4. Use Foam Playroom Floor Tiles in Your Tent
+4. Use Foam Floor Tiles in Your Tent

 5. Attach Glow Sticks to Tent Lines to Prevent Nighttime Accidents